onlyquads/save_timer/README.md

 # Save Timer
 ## Description:
 A maya script that creates a shelf button that changes over time to remind user to save file.
+Whenever you change shelf tab, the button is deleted from the previous shelf and recreated on the current visible shelf.

 ![](https://garcia-nicolas.com/wp-content/uploads/2024/02/save_timer_demo.gif)